cmcmcm28/MyJanjiV3/README.md

 - This version is separated from the Flutter/Dart implementation
 - All React-specific code is in `myjanji-react/`
 - Shared assets are in `assets/`
-- Face recognition backend is in `Face recognition/`
+- Face recognition backend is in `backend/`